 Padded Shoulder Straps

 It’s very important that your backpack shoulder straps are padded.
-Good quality pads put less pressure on your shoulders and also help take pressure off your lower back.
+Good quality pads put less pressure on your shoulders and also help take the pressure off your lower back.
 Make sure the pad is thick and made of a single piece so don’t slip with usage.

-An ergonomic lumbar support makes your backpack more comfortable and distributes weight more evenly.
+Ergonomic lumbar support makes your backpack more comfortable and distributes weight more evenly.
 Also, the small space created between your back and the backpack allows air to move through keeping you slightly cool.

 This option is a personal choice and in our opinion, it’s a fantastic idea to have a smaller bag to carry around during the day.
 Normally these bags are detachable from the main backpack and you can use them separately.
-When you check your luggage at airports you can take with you the daypack as a carry-on luggage.
+When you check your luggage at airports you can take with you the daypack as carry-on luggage.
 In your daypack you can put your electronic equipment and important things, this keeps your stuff safer when moving around.